simai/docara/stubs/site/source/docs/en/registering-custom-tags/register.md

 });
 ```

-(Adjust to your project’s way of exposing environments.)

 ---

 ## Common pitfalls
-- **Class not found**: Run `composer dump-autoload`, verify namespace and file path under `source/_core/helpers`.
+- **Class not found**: Run `composer dump-autoload`, verify namespace and file path under `source/helpers/CustomTags`.
 - **Not registered**: The short name in `config('tags')` must exactly match the class basename.
 - **Duplicate `type()`**: Ensure every tag’s `type()` is unique; otherwise the first one wins.
 - **Wrong HTML**: Check `htmlTag()`/`renderer()` and confirm `attrsFilter()` isn’t stripping values.
-- **Attributes not parsed**: Make sure your attribute string uses normal quotes/spaces; our parser normalizes Unicode spaces/quotes, but confirm the input is on the **open line**.
+- **Attributes not parsed**: Make sure the attribute string uses normal quotes/spaces; the parser normalizes Unicode spaces/quotes, but input must be on the **open line**.

 ---